steineggerlab/Metabuli/README.md

 ## Example
+> The example here was detecting SARS-CoV-2 variant-specific reads, but has changed since the pre-built DB no longer contains the variant genomes.

-Classifying RNA-seq reads from a COVID-19 patient to identify the culprit variant.
+Classifying RNA-seq reads from a COVID-19 patient.
 The whole process must take less than 10 mins using a personal machine.

 #### 1. Download RefSeq Virus DB (1.5 GiB)